Enderman-brewer/Cool-bookmarklets/readme.md

 3. Go to any website
 4. Click the bookmark
 5. Press `ESC` to deload the game/bookmarklet, or refresh the site to revert to the original site.

+If you wish, feel free to import my [modloader](/modloader.js) for my up to date mods.